aofoegbu/rag_chatbot_with_web_search/replit.md

-# RAG Chat Assistant
+# Ogelo RAG Chat Assistant

 ## Overview

-This is a Retrieval-Augmented Generation (RAG) chat assistant built with Streamlit.
-The application allows users to upload documents (PDF or text files) to build a knowledge base and then ask questions about the content.
-It uses sentence transformers for embeddings, SQLite for storage, and a language model for generating responses.
+Ogelo RAG Chat Assistant is an advanced Retrieval-Augmented Generation (RAG) chat system built with Streamlit.
+The application allows users to upload documents to build a knowledge base and ask questions about content.
+It features dual database support (PostgreSQL/SQLite), adaptive ML models with fallback systems, comprehensive testing tools, and conversation history tracking.

 ## User Preferences